Ahmed-Adel-Morsi/PyAnalytics/README.md

 ## Contributing

-Contribute to the Data Science PyAnalytics community by adding your projects or improving existing ones.
+Contribute to the PyAnalytics community by adding your projects or improving existing ones.
 Submit a pull request, and let's build a rich collection of data science insights together!

 ---

-Thank you for being part of the Data Science PyAnalytics community!
-If you have any questions or suggestions, please [create an issue](https://github.com/Ahmed-Adel-Morsi/Data-Science-PyAnalytics/issues).
+Thank you for being part of the PyAnalytics community!
+If you have any questions or suggestions, please [create an issue](https://github.com/Ahmed-Adel-Morsi/PyAnalytics/issues).